Last Updated on 11 October 2024 by Cycloscope

 If you’re looking for something a bit more upmarket, have a look at these accommodation options in St. Lucia.

 Another good base to explore the area is the town of Hluhluwe, more rustic but quite interesting.
 We also spent a night there at Ilala Weavers Hluhluwe Country Cottages.
-The place hosts a craft village where local women produce traditional Zulu basket, hats, jewelry, and such, a nice way to support the community.
+The place hosts a craft village where local women produce traditional Zulu baskets, hats, jewelry, and such, a nice way to support the community.
 There is also a nice cafeteria on site.

 Overall, prices for accommodation in the area start from 400 Rand, inside the park expect to pay at least 1000 Rand for a double room.